Scrappers-glitch/Medical-Archive/Gastroenterology/OSCE/GROIN.md

   * Ask the patient to cough and feel for cough impulse.
   * Palpate the area along the **inguinal canal and the internal ring** for possible muscle defects.
   * Again, Ask the patient to cough and feel for cough impulse.
-- [x] **Scrotum invagination test**: to confirm an indirect hernia, examine the external inguinal ring by invaginating the index finger into the scrotum and asking the patient to cough again or perform a valsalva maneuver.
 - [x] **Auscultation**: ascultate over the lump for 2 minutes for intestinal gurgling sounds of frequency 5-10 seconds, increased sound frequency may indicate intestinal obstruction (incarcerated hernia), while bruits may indicate femoral aneurysms.
 - [x] **Re-position the patient**: now in supine (recumbent) position.
 - [x] **Is the lump Spontaneously Reducible ?**: by inspection, establish whether the lump is spontaneously reducible (as an effect of the changed direction of the gravitational force vector affecting the lump and decreased intraabdominal pressure).